QAC-Portal/QA-Portal/qa-portal-infra/README.md

    - Once the command has executed, keycloak should be started (localhost:8080/auth/admin) and the qa-portal realm should be available (see drop down list at top left of side navigation on the admin page.
 You should also have a master realm available which is created by default)

+### 2.4.1.
+Create Scott-user
+	- This part should be remove in an ulterior version after the scripts used in step 2.4 will be fixed.

+	- Check you are in the QA-portal realm by looking on the top left part of the page.

+	- Go in Clients and create a new Client named: "scott-client".
+Save.

+	- Go in import and select the qa-portal-users-0.json from the exported_realms folder.
+Import all user and if a ressource Exist OVERWRITE.
+Click the Import button.

 <a name="manage-keycloak-users"></a>
 ### 2.5.
 Manage keycloak users